nunoandradedev/Engine/README.md

 - Note: Before building a docker image of this dockerfile, the build folder must be deleted.

 - Open command prompt (or terminal) in the root directory of the project
-- Make is docker installed by running:
+- Make sure docker is installed by running:
 ```console
 docker --version
 ```